-We even more show that our setting is rather general in the sense that there are dynamical systems, for which a lightly trimmed strong law does not hold although it would hold for i.i.d.\ random variables with the same distribution function.
+As we show, our setting is rather general in the sense that there are dynamical systems for which a lightly trimmed strong law does not hold despite the fact that it would hold for i.i.d.\ random variables with the same distribution function.
 Keeping the system but using another observable with a different distribution function allows intermediately trimmed strong laws for the same trimming sequence as in the i.i.d.\ case, see Remark \ref{rem: doubling map ex}.

 In Sections \ref{subsec: gen results} and \ref{subsec: reg var results} we will present intermediately trimmed strong laws for the above mentioned dynamical systems, for general distribution functions in Section \ref{subsec: gen results} and for regularly varying tail distributions in Section \ref{subsec: reg var results}.
 The results for general distribution functions are almost as strong as the i.i.d.\ trimming results in \cite{kessebohmer_strong_2016} and for the regular variation case we show that an intermediately trimmed strong law holds for the same trimming sequence $\left(b_n\right)$ which in the i.i.d.\ case can be derived from \cite{haeusler_laws_1987}.